Hometown: Brewster, N.Y. Birthday: 10/17/1975 Sport/Disciplines: Jumping Olympic Years: 2004, 2008, 2012, 2016, 2020

 McLain Ward was introduced to riding before he could walk and has a competitive prowess that only continues to increase with age.
 In 1990, Ward became the youngest rider ever to win both the United States Equestrian Team (USET) Medal Finals and the USET Talent Derby at age 14.
 After turning pro, he quickly became the youngest rider to reach the $1 million mark in earnings in 1999, at age 24.

-Ward is married to his wife, Lauren, who is an avid competitor in the amateur divisions.
-They have a daughter Lilly.
+Ward’s home base is in upstate New York where he lives with his wife, Lauren, who is an avid competitor in the amateur divisions.
+They have two young daughters named Lilly and Madison.